itaysharir/Dotfiles/README.md

 # Dotfiles | A collection of macOS themes

 ## ☘️ Introduction
-I'm Itay, a 12 y/o kid from israel, and i love making my computer look and behave just like i want it to.
+I'm Itay, and i love making my computer look and behave just like i want it to.
 These are my Dotfiles, with 3 (Technically 4) themes.
 Enjoy! <br>

 https://user-images.githubusercontent.com/87126382/212973076-3a796a19-ae06-4aa9-83e1-671493efe326.mp4